sunnytechie/geohomes/README.md

-# Church Of Nigeria Anglican Admin Control Dashboard
+# Web Application
-This application is real estate application developed for Geohomes Group.
+This application is real estate application

 ## Teck stack used on this project
 * Laravel 10